hsanjuan/dccpi/README.md

 Features
 --------

+  * Easy to install and use (minimal setup, no big framework)
+  * Easy to integrate as building block
+  * Works on multiple RPi operating systems
-  * Control DCC locomotives using Python
+  * Control DCC locomotives using plain Python!
-  * Set speed, direction and lights
+  * Set speed (14, 28, 128 speed steps) and direction
+  * Set FL (lights), F1-F4 functions

 Note dccpi does not yet implement any advanced features like decoder registry operations (i.e. set address).
+I will work to extend it to my needs, which are not too fancy.

 Hardware requirements
 ---------------------

   * A Raspberry Pi (developed/tested on model B+)
   * DCC-decoder-equipped locomotives and tracks.
   * The Raspberry Pi needs an additional booster circuit to actually provide the signal to the tracks.
-Here is an example booster using [LMD18200 H-Bridge from TI](http://www.ti.com/product/LMD18200)
+Here is an example booster using [LMD18200 H-Bridge from TI](http://www.ti.com/product/LMD18200):

 ![Booster schematics](https://raw.githubusercontent.com/hsanjuan/dccpi/master/dcc_booster_schem.png)

+For a list of parts and some more info about this, see `booster_part_list.txt`.

 `dccpi` should work on any common scale.
 DCC decoders take a wide range of voltage outputs (up to 24v).
 This has been tested on N-scale with a 18v booster circuit.